Friction modifies the quasistatic mechanical response of a confined, poroelastic medium: Results

 Outside of this sliding area, the solid is stuck, and the effective stress remains equal to $\sigp_c$.
 Therefore, the complete effective stress field is

 The position of the slip front can be obtained as before, by enforcing continuity of the effective stress:

-Similarly to what we described in the piston-driven scenario, the whole medium will slide when $|\DPS|<|\DPS_c| e^{-\F}$.
+Similarly to what we described in the piston-driven scenario, the whole medium will slide when $|\DPS|\leq|\DPS_c| e^{-\F}$.

 We illustrate the above analytical results for piston-driven and flow-driven decompression in figures \ref{FIGDecompRealiste} and \ref{FIG_Ysf}.
 For each forcing, two typical situations are evaluated: low friction ($\F = 0.5$) and high friction ($\F = 5$).
-In every situation, the medium has previously been compressed by an imposed stress magnitude of $0.05$.
-The medium is then decompressed gradually, with the imposed stress decreasing from $0.05$ to $0$ in steps of $5 \times 10^{-3}$.
+In every situation, the medium has previously been compressed by an imposed stress magnitude of $0.05$. {In the piston-driven case, this value corresponds to the stress magnitude imposed at the top of the medium; in the fluid-driven case, it represents the stress magnitude that would prevail at the bottom in the absence of friction, with the actual stress at the bottom given by equation~\eqref{eqn_StressBottom_fluid}.} The medium is then decompressed gradually, with the imposed stress decreasing from $0.05$ to $0$ in steps of $5 \times 10^{-3}$.

-Recall that these analytical solutions were enabled by several simplifying assumptions. {Specifically, we assumed quasistatic decompression -- meaning that the effective stress relaxes gradually without rapid jumps, which may happen during stick-slip motion -- and that slipping zones nucleate at $\zt=1$.} To assess the validity of these assumptions, we also solve the more general model presented in table~\ref{TBL_SystemOfEquations} numerically (see Appendix).
+Recall that these analytical solutions were enabled by several simplifying assumptions. {Specifically, we assumed quasistatic decompression --- meaning that the effective stress relaxes gradually without rapid jumps, which may happen during stick-slip motion --- and that slipping zones nucleate at $\zt=1$.} To assess the validity of these assumptions, we also solve the more general model presented in table~\ref{TBL_SystemOfEquations} numerically (see Appendix).
 These numerical results are compared with the analytical results in figures \ref{FIGDecompRealiste} and \ref{FIG_Ysf}, and closely match our analytical predictions in all scenarios, validating the theoretical approach.